Horizontal thumbnail template

 - PLAYBACK CONTENT FOR SCREENS

 Check this box if the request is for video content that would need to be shot in advance of regular principal photography in order to be played back during production.

 Check this box if the request is for pick-up photography.
-Only BTH and MTH shows may request pick-ups and the need for pick-ups will be determined with the directing and editing faculty during picture editing.
+Only BTH and MTH shows may request pick-ups.

 Check this box if the request is for the reshooting of a scene where circumstances beyond the students’ control resulted in footage becoming unusable.
 Typically, trying to solve the problem through editorial fixes will need to be explored before a reshoot is approved.